oracle/terraform-provider-oci/website/docs/d/core_instance.html.markdown

 	* `processor_description` - A short description of the instance's processor (CPU).
 * `source_details` -
 	* `boot_volume_size_in_gbs` - The size of the boot volume in GBs.
 Minimum value is 50 GB and maximum value is 32,768 GB (32 TB).
+	* `boot_volume_vpus_per_gb` - The number of volume performance units (VPUs) that will be applied to this volume per GB, representing the Block Volume service's elastic performance options.
+See [Block Volume Performance Levels](https://docs.cloud.oracle.com/iaas/Content/Block/Concepts/blockvolumeperformance.htm#perf_levels) for more information.

+		Allowed values:
+		* `10`: Represents Balanced option.
+		* `20`: Represents Higher Performance option.
+		* `30`-`120`: Represents the Ultra High Performance option.

+		For volumes with the auto-tuned performance feature enabled, this is set to the default (minimum) VPUs/GB.
 	* `kms_key_id` - The OCID of the Key Management key to assign as the master encryption key for the boot volume.
 	* `source_id` - The OCID of an image or a boot volume to use, depending on the value of `source_type`.
 	* `source_type` - The source type for the instance.
 Use `image` when specifying the image OCID.
 Use `bootVolume` when specifying the boot volume OCID.